xiaoleexiang/ComfyUI-INT8-Fast/Metrics.md

 ## General Model Quality

-These tests are smiliar to the one above, except without lora.
 The general takeaway is that in terms of tested quantization methods the ranking is:

 GGUF Q8 > INT8 ConvRot > MXFP8 > FP8 >= INT8 Row > INT8 Tensorwise